 Lu Diaz is a Miami based multi-platinum, grammy award winning music producer, executive producer and mix engineer.
-Born in Santiago, Chile and living in Miami since his childhood.
-Lu Diaz began his music career as a drummer with a few local bands and quickly gravitated to the music business.
+Born in Santiago, Chile, at the age of 8 his family moved to the United States and made Miami their new home.
+His music career began as a drummer with a few local bands, but he quickly gravitated to the music business.
 He started his first record label at the age of eighteen and has never looked back.
 He is a big part of Miami's music landscape.
-Lu and his brother Hugo Diaz better know as "The Diaz Brothers" are considered architects of the modern day Miami music movement.
+Lu and his brother Hugo Diaz better known as "The Diaz Brothers" are considered architects of the modern day Miami music movement.

 After a few years of embarking on a career as a sound engineer, Lu became one of the most reputable engineers in South Florida.
 Making Circle House Studios in North Miami his home base.
 Lu earned many credits for recording and mixing with the likes of The Baha-Men, P Diddy, 50 Cent, Juvenile, Beenie Man, Trick Daddy, Lil Jon, Beyoncé, Toni Braxton, Mary J Blige, Lauryn Hill and the list goes on.
 As a result, Lu Diaz and his brother "The Diaz Brothers" scored remix jobs for several major artists, namely The Rolling Stones and later Wyclef Jean.
 In the span of five years Lu Diaz was awarded with many platinum and gold awards and was credited with two grammy awards for his work on The Bahamen's "Who Let The Dogs Out" and Beenie Man's "Art and Life" album.